 - Focus on fresh fruits and vegetables, whole grains, and fiber-rich foods.

 - Take iron supplements or eat lots of leafy greens.
-Some women tend to crave thick cuts of meats because you are losing blood.

 - Drink lots of water!